jputrino/f5-openstack-lbaasv2/docs/includes/topic_troubleshooting-f5agent.rst

 F5® Agent is not provisioning LBaaS tasks correctly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Make sure you don't have more than one agent running on the same host.

     If you see more than one entry for ``f5-openstack-agent`` and you haven't configured your host to use multiple agents, you'll need to deactivate one of them.
+The commands below may help you to identify which agent to deactivate.

     .. code-block:: text

         $ neutron agent-list
-        \\ view list of running agents
+        \\ list all running agents

+        $ neutron agent-show <agent_id>
+        \\ show the details for a specific agent

+        $ neutron lbaas-loadbalancer-list-on-agent <agent_id>
+        \\ list the loadbalancers on the agent.

+        $ neutron lbaas-loadbalancer-show <loadbalancer_id>
+        \\ Show the details for a specific loadbalancer